rieckpil/progmot/content/post/writing-a-book-remotely.md

 Writing a book together has a lot of benefits.
 It motivates you to keep going when you would otherwise have quit when working on your own.

 We committed to delivering something every two weeks and had some high-level ideas regarding when the next release would be published.
-This goal-based work allowed us not to drift off and work towards the next milestone.
+This goal-based approach allowed us not to veer off, but work towards the next milestone.

-Especially if it's your first book, writing it alone might feel like a big pile of work.
+Especially if you're writing your first book, going it alone might feel like an insurmountable pile of work.
 Together, you get there step-by-step and can use the group's momentum.

 Furthermore, when co-authoring a book, you'll also improve your writing skills by getting constant feedback from other co-authors.

 We all had some background in writing technical content, which helped us a lot.
-Starting such a project with three people who had never written any technical blog before might be burdensome.
+Starting such a project with three people who have never written any technical blog before might be burdensome.

 ### Use an Iterative Approach